zju3dv/4K4D/readme.md

 # Setup the remote of your new project
 git set-url origin ${repo}

-# Add EasyVolcap as upstream
+# Add EasyVolcap as an upstream
 git remote add upstream https://github.com/zju3dv/EasyVolcap

 # If EasyVolcap updates, fetch the updates and maybe merge with it